FEniCS/governance/governance.md

 A member of the Advisory Board is appointed by the Steering Council for a term of 5 years.
 The minimum number of Board Members is five.
-No two Advisory Board members may be employed by the same organistion.
+No two Advisory Board Members may be employed by the same organisation.
 Members of the Steering Council can be members of the Advisory Board.
 Initial terms for Board Members will be 2, 3, 4 and 5 years to stagger (re)election to the Board.
 At the end of a term, an Advisory Board